The Center for Justice & Democracy has a dedicated professional staff committed to protecting the civil justice system.

 Emily is an attorney who is one the organization's principal writers and analysts.
 Prior to joining CJ&D in 2000, Emily was a volunteer attorney with the Association of the Bar of the City of New York, Community Outreach Law Program, Legal Clinic for the Homeless.
 She was a student law clerk for Federal Magistrate Judge Ronald L. Ellis and New York County Civil Court Justice Alice Schlesinger, a Mediator with the Brooklyn Law School Mediation Clinic, and an intern with the New York City Commission on Human Rights.
 She received her law degree from Brooklyn Law School in 1998.

 Daniel coordinates CJ&D's membership program, designs all publications and educational material, and oversees the administrative aspects of the organization.
 Before joining CJ&D in 2006, he helped organize educational programs and events for Fordham Law School's Career Planning Center.
+As a street photographer, Daniel has built a worldwide following documenting the more marginal aspects of the urban landscape, as well as controversial artworks, political protests, and city living.
 Daniel studied Anthropology and Religious Studies at SUNY New Paltz, and currently serves on the Professional Advisory Board of Take Back the News.

 Nicole Reustle is an attorney with a background in political campaigns, legislative advocacy and activism.
 Prior to joining CJ&D, Nicole worked as a political campaign professional, including as the campaign manager for a southern congressional candidate, and Turnout Coordinator for the New York Democratic Campaign Committee.
 In addition to her political work, Nicole also brings significant legislative advocacy and policy experience to CJ&D. As a clinician with the New York Civil Liberties Union, she worked to draft and advocate for meaningful changes to NYC’s school safety system and close the school to prison pipeline.
 Before graduating law school, Nicole worked on high-profile tort litigation and organized grassroots community events as a fellow with Battleground Texas.
 Nicole holds a J.D. from New York Law School and a B.A. from Ithaca College, where she studied Political Science and Speech Communication.

-Jocelyn Bogdan is CJ&D's Associate Director.
+Jocelyn Bogdan is an attorney passionate about consumer rights.
 Prior to coming to CJ&D, Jocelyn worked at the Center for Constitutional Rights both as a Post Graduate Fellow and, before graduating from Cardozo School of Law in 2010, as an Ella Baker Fellow.
 Her political experience includes a stint with the Maryland Democratic Party as Field Director, and in Wisconsin as Regional Field Director during the 2004 Presidential election campaign.
 Her international work includes working with CARE International in Uganda and internships with the UN High Commission for Refugees and with the Kenya Human Rights Commission.